-Ana Hoerner Salt Lake Community College Spring 2017 GEO 1010-009 17 April 2017 Zion National Park and the surrounding area expose much geologic history, and is a beautiful display of recent erosive forces according to geologic time, still at work.
+Zion National Park and the surrounding area expose much geologic history, and is a beautiful display of recent erosive forces according to geologic time, still at work.
 Zion Canyon is part of the Grand Staircase.
-The North Fork Virgin River has cut through strata, exposing at least 11 formations or sedimentary layers.
+The North Fork Virgin River has cut through millennia of strata, exposing at least eleven formations or sedimentary layers.
 Part of what is revealed is the interaction between Navajo Sandstone and Kayenta Formation in the form of weeping rocks.
-And while the river cuts, weathering and mass wasting of some layers has widened Zion Canyon, as it continues to do today.
-Recent volcanic activity and landslides have contributed to periodic damming of the canyon, leaving behind evidence of lacustrine deposition.
+And as the river cuts, weathering and mass wasting continues to widened Zion Canyon.
+Recent volcanic activity and landslides have contributed to periodic damming of the canyon, leaving behind evidence of lacustrine deposition and frozen lava flows.
 I observed remnants of these basalt flows just outside the park, where I collected a sample.
 [Figure 6]

 The Grand Canyon, Zion Canyon, and Bryce Canyon together expose much of Earth's history.
 This area is made up of primarily continental deposits, with cliff and canyon walls made bare by erosional and wasting forces.
-From the bottom-up, on this Grand Staircase we have the Vermillion Cliffs, which expose Triassic depositions, the White Cliffs expose Jurassic depositions, Gray Cliffs expose Cretaceous depositions, and the Pink Cliffs expose Tertiary deposition.
+From the bottom-up, on this Grand Staircase we have the Vermillion Cliffs, which expose Triassic depositions (< 250 MA), the White Cliffs expose Jurassic depositions (< 200 MA), Gray Cliffs expose Cretaceous depositions (< 79 MA), and the Pink Cliffs expose Tertiary deposition (< 65 MA).
 These cliffs are all connected by relatively flat areas in between.
 Within Zion National Park are exposed enormous erosional forms in the White Cliffs, carved by the North Fork Virgin River.
 (Stokes, 1986)

 The North Fork Virgin River cuts down Zion Canyon at a rate of 1.5 inches per hundred years, or about 1,000 feet in the last million years.
-As a result of higher snow and rainfall during the Pleistocene, downward cutting of the canyon may have been faster during that period.
+As a result of higher snow and rainfall during the Pleistocene (, downward cutting of the canyon may have been faster during that period.
 Zion Canyon is part of a larger structural block.
 The Hurricane Fault Zone forms the western border of this block.
-It is important to note that the Hurricane Fault Zone is believed to have started moving in the Pliocene, only a few million years ago.
-To the east, it is the younger Sevier Fault
+It is important to note that the Hurricane Fault Zone is believed to have started moving in the Pliocene epoch, less than three million years ago.
+To the east, it is the younger

-Zone which borders the block.
-Erosion of the block began with headwaters eroding the first fault scarps of the Hurricane Fault Zone, probably beginning in the Pliocene.
+Sevier Fault Zone which borders the block.
+Erosion of the block began with headwaters eroding the first fault scarps of the Hurricane Fault Zone, probably beginning in the Pliocene (< 5 MA).
 If not for this fault, Zion Canyon might not even exist.
 (Biek, Willis, Hylland, & Doelling, 2003).
 And, while canyon cutting at Zion Canyon is the work of river erosion, canyon widening is due to wasting in the form of rock falls and landslides.
 (Chronic & Chronic, 2004)

 Navajo Sandstone is the predominant sedimentary rock in the region, and it is only present in the western half of the Colorado Plateau.
 (Baars, The Colorado Plateau; A Geologic History, Revised and Updated, 2000) The depositional environment of this sandstone is aeolian in nature.
-(Geology and Geophysics Department, Navajo Sandstone (in Glen Canyon Group), 2010) Interestingly, studies of the cross-bedding of the Navajo Sandstone revealed a south-southwest (SSW) wind directional trend in the Zion National Park region.
+(Geology and Geophysics Department, Navajo Sandstone (in Glen Canyon Group), 2010) .
+Interestingly, studies of the cross-bedding of the Navajo Sandstone revealed a southsouthwest (SSW) wind directional trend in the Zion National Park region.
 (Stokes, 1986) It is the most prominent lithology with the greatest thickness within the park, with a maximum thickness of 2,000-2,200 feet.
 (Chronic & Chronic, 2004) (Stokes, 1986) The Kayenta Formation is another important stratum within the canyon.
 It lays directly below and adjacent to the Navajo Sandstone.
 The Kayenta Formation is the result of fluvial deposition, and is comprised of siltstones and mudstones.
 (Geology and Geophysics Department, Kayenta Formations (in Glen Canyon Group), 2010) (Chronic & Chronic, 2004)